 Dewey Burdock Uranium Project

-The Dewey Burdock Uranium Project is located in the Edgemont uranium district in southwest South Dakota, less than 100 miles from Cameco’s Crow Butte operating ISR uranium project in Nebraska.
-Azarga Uranium’s 100-percent owned Dewey Burdock Uranium Project is a high-grade ISR deposit and is the company’s flagship initiative.
-ISR is a mining process involving drilling holes into ore deposits to recover minerals and accounts for more than 48% of uranium production globally.
+The Dewey Burdock project is located in the Edgemont uranium district in southwest South Dakota, less than 100 miles from Cameco’s Crow Butte ISR uranium project in Nebraska.
+Azarga Uranium’s 100 percent owned advanced stage Dewey Burdock project is one of the preeminent undeveloped uranium projects in the United States, possessing a unique combination of grade and scale.
+ISR is a mining process that involves drilling holes into ore deposits to recover minerals; it accounts for approximately 50 percent of uranium production globally.
 “In uranium, mining methodology is the key.
-ISR deposits, which require the right hydrological and geological conditions, have lower cash costs on average than conventional mines” said Steele.
+ISR deposits, which require the right hydrological and geological conditions, have lower cash costs and lower capital expenditure requirements on average than conventional mines,” said Steele.

-Through property purchase agreements, mining leases and claims, the project is comprised of about 13,160 surface acres and 17,420 net mineral acres.
-The Dewey Burdock deposit occurs in the Fall River and Lakota formations of the lower Cretaceous age, consisting of permeable sandstones deposited in a major sand channel system.
+Through property purchase agreements, mining leases and claims, the project is comprised of approximately 12,613 surface acres and 16,962 net mineral acres.
+The Dewey Burdock mineralization occurs in the Fall River and Lakota formations of the lower Cretaceous age, consisting of permeable sandstones deposited in a major sand channel system.
 Uranium occurs in the sandstones as classic roll front deposits favorable to ISR mining methods.
 Uranium was first discovered at surface in the Edgemont district in 1952, while later drilling projects revealed deeper uranium deposits.

 Status of Key Permits

-The company’s immediate objective is to obtain necessary permits and licenses to move the project into the construction phase.
-The US Nuclear Regulatory Commission (“NRC”) issued a Source and Byproduct Materials License for the Dewey Burdock project in April 2014.
-The Atomic Safety and Licensing Board (ASLB) partially dismissed contentions on the NRC license in April 2015 while the remaining contentions concerning protection of historic and cultural resources are on a path to completion.
-The EPA is expected to issue draft Class III and Class V Underground Injection Control (UIC) permits in the near-term.
-Applications with the State of South Dakota for its groundwater disposal plan, water rights and large-scale mine plan permits have been completed and recommended for conditional approval by the South Dakota Department of Environment and Natural Resources staff.
+The company’s immediate objective is to obtain the necessary permits and licenses to move the Dewey Burdock project into construction.
+The company has received its US Nuclear Regulatory Commission License and draft Class III and Class V UIC permits from the EPA.
+The EPA is expected to issue the final Class III and Class V UIC permits in the near-term.
+Applications with the State of South Dakota for the groundwater disposal plan, water rights permit and large-scale mine plan permit have been completed and recommended for conditional approval by the South Dakota Department of Environment and Natural Resources staff.
 The state is expected to resume the permitting process following federal regulatory approvals.

 Centennial Uranium Project